esherpaio/web-framework/README.md

 ## Changelog

+### 2023-06-15

+Improvements:
+- Issues with % symbol in translations fixed

 ### 2023-06-14

+Removals:
+- Remove pycodestyle

 Improvements:
 - Change the way emails are send over the API

-Deprecated:
-- Remove pycodestyle

 ### 2023-06-12

-Added:
-- Utility to synchronize translations

 Improvements:
 - Created all translations in EN and NL

+Additions:
+- Utility to synchronize translations

 ### 2023-06-10